The Anatomy of a Gluten Free, Allergy Friendly Pancake

 Final Thoughts

-We’ve come to the end of a long pancake journey.
+You’ve come to the end of a long pancake journey.
 I thank you for making it this far and learning all about how to make delicious gluten free pancakes.
 If you’re in need of more resources, consider joining RAISE.
-We also have six cookbooks you may enjoy.
+I also have a range of cookbooks you may enjoy.
+They’re all gluten free, and very allergy friendly.